lucascarsonbrown/Inword/README.md

 ## Contact

-For questions or access to setup files, contact the repository owner.
+For questions or issues, open an issue on GitHub or contact the repository owner.